What Is a Migraine and How Does Sumatriptan Relieve Pain?

 Non-prescription painkillers, anti-inflammatory medications, or anti-nausea medications are sometimes helpful.
 These are what I use when I experience a migraine.
 If over-the-counter remedies don't relieve the pain, a doctor may prescribe a triptan or another medication.
 Botox injections help some patients, although repeated injections over time may be needed to provide benefits.
 At the moment, my sister finds them helpful.
 Sumatriptan used to help her, but it doesn't do this any more.
 If someone chooses to try Botox injections, it's essential that they are administered by a specialist doctor.

 In March 2014, the Food and Drug Administration in the United States approved the medical use of a device called Cefaly.
 This device may prevent a migraine attack.
 It's worn like a headband and administers a weak electric current to the skin and underlying tissues, stimulating branches of the trigeminal nerve.
 These branches travel to the forehead and face as well as the meninges.
 According to the manufacturer, the stimulation "changes the trigger threshold of migraine headaches" and makes the threshold harder to reach.
 In the United States, Cefaly is available by prescription only.

 It may take some time to find an effective medication or treatment regime for a person's individual situation.
 This reflects the fact that we don't yet understand the generation of migraines and that different mechanisms may operate in different people.

-It's often said that a patient should take medication at the first sign of symptoms if someone recognizes that a migraine attack is approaching.
-Once the symptoms have fully developed it may be impossible to block them and the person may have to wait until they subside on their own.
+It's often said that a patient should take medication at the first sign of symptoms if they realize that a migraine attack is approaching.
+Once the symptoms have fully developed, it may be impossible to block them and the person may have to wait until they subside on their own.
 A patient should follow their doctor's instructions about medication use, however.

 The Future for Migraine Sufferers